Facts and Questions about Tuberculosis

 - HIV/AIDS, TB, and malaria kill 6 million people every year nearly 2 million deaths are caused by TB.

 - TB is curable but continues to kill 5000 people EACH day

 - TB is a disease of poverty.
 Virtually all TB deaths occur in the developing world, affecting mostly young adults in their most productive years

 - TB is a leading cause of death among people living with HIV as their immune system is weakened.
 A quarter of TB deaths are HIV associated and most of them are in Africa

 - Global TB incidence is growing by 1% each year because of the rapid increase in Africa.

-- 2 Billion people (1/3 of the World’s population are infected with TB baccili, the germ that causes TB infection and disease.
+- 2 billion people (1/3 of the World’s population are infected with TB bacilli, the germ that causes TB infection and disease.
 1 in 10 persons infected with the bacilli will develop TB disease.

 - TB is contagious and spreads through the air.
 If not treated each person with TB infects on average 10 to 15 others each year

-- Multi Drug Resistant TB (MDR – TB) is a form of TB that does not respond to the standard drug treatment.
+- Multi-Drug Resistant TB (MDR – TB) is a form of TB that does not respond to standard drug treatment.
 MDR – TB is currently a major hurdle in the fight against TB.